IGINOI/Matrix_Transposition/README.md

     * Compiler: GCC 9.1

 ## Files Explanation
+* MainScriptC.pbs
+    * This is the file that you have to use in order to compile and run all the condes on the cluster in one shot.
+It is widely commented so it should be easy to use it.
+    * Utilization: qsub -q short_cpuQ MainScriptC.pbs
 * Matrix Transposition files
     * [transposition_seq.c](transposition_seq.c):
-        * description: this file contains the sequential code for the matrix transposition
+        * description: this file contains the sequential code for the matrix transposition.
-        * compilation: gcc seq_matrix_transposition.c -O0
+        * compilation: gcc seq_matrix_transposition.c -O0.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [transposition_unroll.c](transposition_unroll.c):
-        * description: this file contains the explicit optimization using loop unrolling
+        * description: this file contains the explicit optimization using loop unrolling.
+To change the level of unrolling there is the need to uncomment the lines in the SymCheck function.
+I decided to use this method beacause I tought that it was the most intuitive.
-        * compilation: gcc par_matrix_transposition_unroll.c -O0
+        * compilation: gcc par_matrix_transposition_unroll.c -O0.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [transposition_vectorization_4.c](transposition_vectorization_4.c):
-        * description: this file contains the explicit parallelization using vectorization of blocks 4*4
+        * description: this file contains the explicit parallelization using vectorization of blocks 4*4.
-        * compilation: gcc par_matrix_transposition_vectorization_4.c -O0
+        * compilation: gcc par_matrix_transposition_vectorization_4.c -O0.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [transposition_vectorization_8.c](transposition_vectorization_8.c):
-        * description: this file uses explicit parallilazion using vectorization of blocks 8*8
+        * description: this file uses explicit parallilazion using vectorization of blocks 8*8.
-        * compilation: gcc par_matrix_transposition_vectorization_8.c -O0 -mavx2
+        * compilation: gcc par_matrix_transposition_vectorization_8.c -O0 -mavx2.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [transposition_openmp.c](transposition_openmp.c)
-        * description: this file contains implicit parallelization through openMP
+        * description: this file contains implicit parallelization through openMP.
+To see the differece that is possible to get with all the conmbinations of directives that I tried there is the need to uncomment them in the code.
-        * compilation: gcc par_matrix_transposition_openmp.c -fopenmp
+        * compilation: gcc par_matrix_transposition_openmp.c -fopenmp.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [transposition_openmp_threadsv.c](transposition_openmp_threadsv.c)
-        * description: this file contains the code to look how different numbers of thread influence on the execution time
+        * description: this file contains the code to look how different numbers of thread influence on the execution time.
-        * compilation: gcc transposition_openmp_threadsv.c -fopenmp
+        * compilation: gcc transposition_openmp_threadsv.c -fopenmp.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
 * Matrix Symmetry Check files
     * [sym_check_seq.c](sym_check_seq.c):
-        * description: this file contains the sequential code for the matrix symmetry check
+        * description: this file contains the sequential code for the matrix symmetry check.
-        * compilation: gcc sym_check_seq.c -O0
+        * compilation: gcc sym_check_seq.c -O0.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [sym_check_unroll.c](sym_check_unroll.c):
-        * description: this file contains the explicit optimization using loop unrolling
+        * description: this file contains the explicit optimization using loop unrolling.
+To change the level of unrolling there is the need to uncomment the lines in the SymCheck function.
+I decided to use this method beacause I tought that it was the most intuitive.
-        * compilation: gcc sym_check_unroll.c -O0
+        * compilation: gcc sym_check_unroll.c -O0.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [sym_check_vectorization_4.c](sym_check_vectorization_4.c):
-        * description: this file contains the explicit parallelization using vectorization of array of 4 items
+        * description: this file contains the explicit parallelization using vectorization of array of 4 items.
-        * compilation: gcc sym_check_vectorization_4.c -O0
+        * compilation: gcc sym_check_vectorization_4.c -O0.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [sym_check_vectorization_8.c](sym_check_vectorization_8.c):
-        * description: this file contains the explicit parallelization using vectorization of array of 8 items
+        * description: this file contains the explicit parallelization using vectorization of array of 8 items.
-        * compilation: gcc sym_check_vectorization_8.c -O0 -mavx2
+        * compilation: gcc sym_check_vectorization_8.c -O0 -mavx2.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [sym_check_openmp.c](sym_check_openmp.c):
-        * description: this file contains implicit parallelization through openMP
+        * description: this file contains implicit parallelization through openMP.To see the differece that is possible to get with all the conmbinations of directives that I tried there is the need to uncomment them in the code.
-        * compilation: gcc sym_check_openmp.c -O0
+        * compilation: gcc sym_check_openmp.c -fopenmp.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.
     * [sym_check_openmp_threadsv.c](sym_check_openmp_threadsv.c):
-        * description: this file contains the code to look how different numbers of thread influence on the execution time
+        * description: this file contains the code to look how different numbers of thread influence on the execution time.
-        * compilation: gcc sym_check_openmp_threadsv.c -O0
+        * compilation: gcc sym_check_openmp_threadsv.c -fopenmp.
-        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12
+        * run: .\a.exe 4 -> .\a.exe 12 or ./a.out 4 -> ./a.out 12.

 ## Contact
 email: davide.facchinelli@studenti.unitn.it